Cyrus Vance, Manhattan district attorney investigating Trump, says he will step down at end of year

 Many of the candidates have said they would seek to reform the office, criticizing Vance for being light on those who are wealthy and well-connected — most notably his decision in 2015 not to press charges against now-disgraced Hollywood film producer Harvey Weinstein.
 Three years later, as the #MeToo movement swept the country, Vance announced that a grand jury had indicted Weinstein on rape and criminal sexual act charges.

-Perhaps seeking to deflect criticisms on those fronts, Vance in his statement touted “some of the most high-profile and consequential courtroom victories in recent history, including Trump v.
+Perhaps seeking to deflect criticisms on those fronts, Vance’s office touted “some of the most high-profile and consequential courtroom victories in recent history, including Trump v.
 Vance and People v.
 Weinstein.”

 All eight candidates running to replace Vance — Tahanie Aboushi, Alvin Bragg, Liz Crotty, Tali Farhadian Weinstein, Diana Florence, Lucy Lang, Eliza Orlins and Dan Quart — are Democrats.
 Shortly after Vance officially announced he would not seek reelection, several cheered his decision — some harshly criticizing Vance’s record and others more broadly stating that it was an opportunity for the district attorney’s office to be “reformed and reimagined.”